Your Gentle Dentist in Boise

 Does the thought of jumping off of the Empire State Building without a parachute appeal more to you than having a cavity filled?

-Would you rather play football with an active beehive than take that shot of Novocain in your gums?
+Would you rather play football with an active beehive than take that shot of anesthetic in your gums?
 At Maple Grove Dentistry, we completely understand those feelings.

 We know that many people have had bad, sometimes horrible, experiences at the dental office, and many of those people wait until they experience intense pain, possibly years later, before visiting another dentist.

-Dr. Russell Jensen has a different approach.
+Dr. Russ Jensen has a different approach.
 His years of experience in dentistry have helped him develop a gentle touch that reassures our patients and puts them at ease.

 If you would like to experience gentle dentistry at its finest, call our Boise, ID dental office today at (208) 853-2221 for an appointment.